-The secondary objective of this study was to assess the staining performance of the CINtec p16 Histology assay as determined by the community pathologists during review of the study slides.
+The secondary objective of this study assessed the staining performance of the CINtec p16 Histology assay as determined by the community pathologists during review of the study slides.
 A total of 19250 CINtec p16 Histology status interpretations were rendered during the study by the 70 community pathologists.
-The staining performance criteria assessed included overall staining acceptability, background staining acceptability, and morphology acceptability.
-The study data demonstrated > 99% acceptability rates for all three staining criteria (Table 14).
+The staining performance criteria assessed was: overall staining acceptability, background staining acceptability, and morphology acceptability.
+The results demonstrate > 99% acceptability rates for all staining criteria (Table 14).